mlocati/mlocati.github.io/_articles/gdpr-google-tag-manager.md

 ### Google Analytics

-A final note about adding a Google (Universal) Analitics tag.
+A final note about adding a Google (Universal) Analytics tag.
 You have 2 options:

 1. enable the tag when GTM receives the `cookieAllowed` event
 2. always enable the tag, by setting the `anonymizeIp` value to `true` (since analytics will collect anonymized data, it doesn't require that the user accepts it).